blynkkk/lib-python/examples/esp8266/README.md

 Frozen modules store the Python source with the firmware.

 For custom esp8266 firmware build creation:
  - install docker to your host system.
-How to do it under different OS you may read [here][docker-install]
+Steps how to do it under different OS described [here][docker-install]
  - clone with git esp8266 docker repository.
 Virtual environment will be needed for firmware build operation.
     ```bash
    git clone https://github.com/enqack/docker-esp8266-micropython.git